tylerburdsall/combigen/README.md

 ## Building From Source and Installing
 Note: for Windows, if you do not want to/don't have the ability to compile from the source files you can go to the [Release](https://github.com/iamtheburd/combigen/releases) page and directly download the `combigen.exe` binary from there.
+This also has the added of benefit of being compiled with the Boost libraries already.

 ### Linux/UNIX